jromer94/GiftLobber/README.md

 GiftLobber
 ==========

-Automatically send birthday cards and checks to family and friends
+Automatically send birthday cards and checks to family and friends using Lob